marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Not handled logout and some other related things.
 As result stuck for "session"-access;

-For fix this points - we are able (as example) to use features, which provided by [Spring Framework](https://spring.io/).
+For fix these points - we are able (as example) to use features, which provided by [Spring Framework](https://spring.io/).

 I added comments for project-application with places that can be removed or added.

+Also, there is potential situation for "hack" password database.

-Mainly there we are able to use "encryption"-methods for passwords and store it as encrypted ones (properly).
+Mainly there we are able to use good "encryption"-methods for passwords and store it as encrypted ones (properly).

+More nice to use salt in addition to encryption.

+Better to prevent most of common automated attacks, do not allow to use weak passwords.

 Good to use secure connection (TLS) also.

-Also there is potential situation for "hack" password database.
+And to introduce well-enough two step verification or 2FA option.
 <hr />

 <b>Cross-Site Scripting (XSS)</b>